 How can I tell if my roast is a chuck roast or a shoulder roast?

 The easiest way to tell if your roast is a chuck roast or a shoulder roast is by shape.
 A chuck roast is usually more round and cylindrical, while a shoulder roast is more oval-shaped.
-Another way to tell the difference is by the amount of fat on the meat.
+Another way to tell the difference is by the amount of fat in the meat.
 Chuck roasts will have more marbling, or fat running through the meat, than shoulder roasts.

 Conclusion